EthanCDD/Adversarial-Attack_Genetic-attack/readme.md

 # Adversarial attack and transferability
 This is based on paper 'Generating Natural Language Adversarial Examples'.
 However, there are some changes:

-The LSTM-based model is listed in the file of 'lstm_model' and bert-based model is listed in file of 'bert-model'.
+The LSTM-based model is listed in the document of 'lstm_model' and bert-based model is listed in document of 'bert-model'.

 In the file of 'lstm_model', it mainly includes the content of adversarial attack and defense; 'bert-model' includes the content of transferability.